silverstripe/developer-docs/en/02_Developer_Guides/08_Performance/06_ORM.md

 See [SearchFilter Modifiers](/developer_guides/model/searchfilters/) for more information about search filters.

-## Skipping check and repair during dev/build {#skip-check-and-repair}
+## Skipping check and repair when the database is built {#skip-check-and-repair}

-When you run `dev/build`, there is a step that checks the integrity of the database tables (via `CHECK TABLE`) and repairs issues (via `REPAIR TABLE`) if possible.
+When you run `sake db:build`, there is a step that checks the integrity of the database tables (via `CHECK TABLE`) and repairs issues (via `REPAIR TABLE`) if possible.

 For tables with many records (tens/hundreds of thousands) this can be slow.
-If you identify that you have some specific `DataObject` models with lots of records which are slowing down your `dev/build`, you might want to explicitly skip checks for those:
+If you identify that you have some specific `DataObject` models with lots of records which are slowing down building the database, you might want to explicitly skip checks for those:

 ```yml
 SilverStripe\ORM\Connect\DBSchemaManager: